 This will reveal any deficiencies in your BOB’s construction, as well as how you have it packed and its interaction with your body, things to be alert for including prodding, hotspots, chafing, pinching and so on.

-First things first, you need to get your butt in shape to a solid level of general fitness if you aren’t already.
+First things first, you need to get into shape to a solid level of general fitness if you aren’t already.
 Don’t even try to carry anything like a proper load at first unless you are already fit.
 Assuming you are, start slow and light!

 Hauling a pack for time, or rucking, will be working entirely new sets of likely underdeveloped muscles, and the risk of injury will be commensurately higher even on flat, easy terrain.